Homemade Pita Bread

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - 1 package instant yeast, I used Red Star Platinum yeast

 - 1 teaspoon sugar

 - 1 ½ cups warm water

 - 1 teaspoon olive oil

-- In your heavy duty stand mixer fit with the dough hook, combine the yeast, sugar, and warm water and blend.
+- In your heavy-duty stand mixer fitted with the dough hook, combine the yeast, sugar, and warm water, and blend.
 Let the yeast stand until foamy, about 5 to 10 minutes.

 - Stir in the salt.
 Add the flour, a little at a time, mixing at the lowest speed until all the flour has been incorporated.
 Mix for about 4 minutes until the dough forms a ball.